RaulCraciun93/Hangman/README.md

 # Hangman Game

 Welcome to the Hangman Game!
-This is a Python command-line application where players guess a randomly chosen word one letter at a time.
+This is a Python command-line application where players guess a randomly chosen word one letter at a time until they reveal the full word.

 ## Table of Contents